ISR-Labs/machine-failure-predication-/README.md

 # machine-failure-prediction
-ML project for predicting industrial equipment failures using sensor data - 94.1% accuracy
+A machine learning project to predict industrial equipment failure using sensor data.
+This model helps in proactive maintenance scheduling to prevent unplanned downtime - 94.1% accuracy